|UCAS code||Typical offer||Length|

 “The department’s open door policy is fantastic.
 If you ever get stuck on any aspect of anything, they are always there to help you.”
 Kyle, Fourth Year Student

 We use a wide range of assessment formats during the degree to ensure that students develop valuable transferable skills.
 We balance various types of assessment to develop and test your different strengths.
 Our assessments include:

 Our teaching is designed to prepare you for the assessment.
 You will also have tutorials and problem classes to help you revise and answer any question you might have.

 We give students feedback on work completed in a variety of ways.
 You will receive both written and verbal feedback to help you improve and develop your work.
 In addition your will meet regularly with your academic supervisor who will offer guidance and support throughout your degree and help develop your physics problem solving skills.

 We can make appropriate adjustments to assessment procedures for students with disabilities.
 See the University's disability support pages for further details.

 Physics graduates are highly sought after by employers across a range of disciplines.
-While many graduates go on to careers that use their knowledge and expertise in Physics, others are readily employed in other areas such as computing or electronics.
+A high proportion of graduates go on to careers that use their knowledge and expertise in physics.
+However as physics is so central in the span of scientific subjects physicists are readily employed in other disciplines such as computing, electronics, chemistry and mathematics.

 All applications to undergraduate degree courses at York are made via UCAS (the Universities and Colleges Admissions Service).
 The application system opens mid-September with guides on how to apply through UCAS available online.